Sandruski/rts-group-movement/docs/README.md

 ## How we are going to approach it

-In the following article, we are going to focus on ways to execute a path that’s already been found.
+From the two methods described, we will follow the first one.
+That means that we are going to implement a set of rules which allows individual units to execute paths (already found by the A* pathfinding algorithm) while moving together as a group.

 ### Simple Movement Algorithm